Our Central Coast staff based out of Arroyo Grande

 Tosha Punches is a credentialed K-6 educator and has previously served as the Program Director of a local children's STEM discovery center.
 She has collaborated with local college, university, and industry professionals to bring STEM education into the lives of local children through formal and informal methods.
 Tosha is currently working with CCSE through the Trout in the Classroom program.
 She is a full time mom and co-creator of the STEAM Trunk Initiative.
 She is passionate about education, loves to explore nature, dance, create art, and read with her little future planet care-taker.

-Shane has B.S. from Cal Poly in Environmental Management and Protection, with a concentration in Watershed Management and Hydrology.
-He conducts low flow monitoring in creeks and data management to enhance Steelhead trout habitat.
-Shane brings hands-on hydrology experience through his rigorous education and experience working for San Luis Obispo County's Water Resources Division.
-Additionally, Shane works with the Morro Bay National Estuary Program and the Central Coast Regional Water Quality Control Board, and is facilitating cooperative efforts between the three organizations.
-His passion for inciting positive change and his love of the natural world have manifested into a rewarding position with CCSE.
+Tim has B.S. from Cal Poly in environmental management and protection, with a concentration in watershed management and hydrology.
+He conducts low flow and water quality monitoring in creeks and data management to enhance Steelhead trout habitat.
+Tim brings hands-on hydrology experience through his rigorous education and experience working for San Luis Obispo County's Water Resources Division.
+Additionally, Tim works with the Morro Bay National Estuary Program and facilitates cooperative efforts between the two organizations.
+The beautiful complexity of natural systems is an inspiration for his interest in adaptive, science-based solutions.

 Megan is a journalism student at Cal Poly with a double minor in global politics and media, arts, society and technology.
 Growing up near the rivers of northern California, she is excited to help promote the vision of Central Coast Salmon Enhancement.
 Her goal is to help tell the story of the nonprofit over the years and develop the voice of the CCSE.
 In her free time Megan likes to hike, bike, camp, kiteboard, or garden.